This Chilean Sea Bass Recipe is fresh, zesty, and ready in 30 minutes. Flaky fish meets ginger-lime goodness for a quick, feel-fancy dinner!

 📖 Substitutions & Variations

-- Lime Zest: Swap with lemon zest for a brighter citrus note or even orange zest for a sweeter twist.
+- Swap the Zest – Use lemon or orange zest for a citrusy twist.

-- Soy-Ginger Glazed Seabass: Add a drizzle of soy sauce and honey to the ginger marinade for a sweet and savory twist.
+- Soy-Ginger Glaze – Stir in a splash of soy sauce and a drizzle of honey to the ginger mix for a sweet-savory upgrade.

-🔪 How To Make Ginger Seabass With Lime and Chili
+🔪 How To Make Chilean Seabass With Lime And Chile

-Step One: Pat the sea bass fillets dry and season both sides with salt and black pepper.
+- Step 1: Pat the sea bass fillets dry and season both sides with salt and black pepper.

-Step Two: Heat a drizzle of olive oil in a pan over medium heat, then fry the fillets for 2-3 minutes on each side until golden and cooked through.
+- Step 2: Heat a drizzle of olive oil in a pan over medium heat, then fry the fillets for 2-3 minutes on each side until golden and cooked through.
 Remove and set aside on a plate.

-Step Three: In the same pan, add the remaining olive oil.
+- Step 3: In the same pan, add the remaining olive oil.
 Stir in the grated ginger and minced garlic, sautéing for about 1 minute until fragrant.
 Add chopped green onions, sliced red chili, and lime zest to the pan.
 Stir-fry for another minute.

-Step Four: Spoon the vibrant ginger mixture over the cooked sea bass fillets.
+- Step 4: Spoon the vibrant ginger mixture over the cooked sea bass fillets.
 Serve Ginger Sea Bass immediately, garnished with extra lime zest or green onion if desired.

 👩🍳 Expert Tips